korek293/PandasProject/README.md

 Exploring the data: The data is explored to understand its structure, including data types, missing values, and any patterns or trends.

-Data cleaning: If there are any missing values in the data, they are handled by either removing the corresponding rows or filling in the missing values with appropriate methods.
+Data cleaning: If there are any missing values in the data, they are handled by either removing the corresponding rows or filling in the missing values with appropriate methods..asx

 Data analysis: Various data analysis operations are performed on the cleaned data.
 This may include grouping the data by month and calculating metrics such as total sales for each month.